 Monmouth County Supermarket Accident Attorney

 The owner and or entity which controls a supermarket has a duty to inspect and make sure that their premises are safe and free from any hazards.
 If the owner of the supermarket fails to do this and someone is injured as a result, the owner and or entity which controls the supermarket may be responsible for any harm that is caused to the person who is injured.
 The main umbrella of law under which supermarket accidents fall is known as Premises Liability.

 The mode of operation doctrine would apply to a supermarket regarding a fall at a self-serve bar.
-If the self-serve bar creates a dangerous or slippery condition, and the self-serve bar is not set up in a reasonable way to prevent the dangerous slippery condition from occurring, and as a result someone is injured, the supermarket will be reasonable for the injuries to that person.
-The supermarket would be responsible for the fall even if the dangerous slippery condition existed for a very short period time and the supermarket did not specifically learn of the dangerous slippery condition before the fall occurred.
+If the self-serve bar creates a dangerous or slippery condition, and the self-serve bar is not set up in a reasonable way to prevent the dangerous slippery condition from occurring, and as a result someone is injured, the supermarket will be responsible for the injuries to that person.
+The supermarket would be responsible for the fall even if the dangerous slippery condition existed for a very short period of time and the supermarket did not specifically learn of the dangerous slippery condition before the fall occurred.

 Injured in a Supermarket?
-Contact Our Wall NJ Supermarket Accident Attorneys
+Contact Our Wall NJ Supermarket Accident Attorneys Today

 If you or someone you know has been injured as a result of a supermarket accident, call our Monmouth County supermarket accident attorneys today.
 Our Monmouth County slip and fall attorneys have recovered significant sums of money on behalf of individuals who have been injured as a result of a slip and fall at a supermarket.
 Set up a free consultation with us today.
 Additionally, if our firm represents you, we will not receive a legal fee unless we successfully recover money on your behalf.